DataExperts/DataExperts.github.io/_posts/2016-07-01-data-staging.markdown

 In the past [data warehouses](https://en.wikipedia.org/wiki/Data_warehouse) and [ODS's](https://en.wikipedia.org/wiki/Operational_data_store) (operational data stores) have been touted as the one-stop-shop for maintaining data in the enterprise.
 However, time has proven many times over that maintaining an entire organizations data in a data warehouse with continuously changing applications, regulations, mergers/de-mergers, diverse lines of business and high volumes of data has proven virtually impossible.
 The net result is that many maintain multiple data warehouses, which are expensive, and serve only very specific reporting and regulatory needs.
 This high cost and complexity of them often drives new projects to avoid the data warehouses, and this is causing an explosion of data silos in the enterprize.

 Data proliferation within the enterprise is not just an inconvenience.
 A recent assessment by Veziron determined that at least [80% of organizations](http://news.verizonenterprise.com/2015/03/verizon-2015-pci-compliance-report/) fail to meet their [PCI/DSS](https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard) compliance obligations, leaving them vulnerable to cyber-attacks.
-The number of data breaches is increasing damatically with the Privacy Rights Clearing House recording over [900 million breached records](https://www.privacyrights.org/data-breach) that have been made public since 2005.
+The number of data breaches is increasing dramatically with the Privacy Rights Clearing House recording over [900 million breached records](https://www.privacyrights.org/data-breach) that have been made public since 2005.

 Recent technologies such as [Big Data](https://en.wikipedia.org/wiki/Big_data) (e.g. Hadoop, NoSql databases, cloud stores) and frameworks such as [Data Lakes](https://en.wikipedia.org/wiki/Data_lake) have delivered capabilities  that can deal with large data volumes of virtually any structure.
 For data scientists and organizations looking to find 'needle in the haystack' types of insights, these technologies have been a gold mine.
 The pitfall of these technologies is that enterprizes are quickly creating [data graveyards](http://www.pwc.com/us/en/technology-forecast/2014/cloud-computing/assets/pdf/pwc-technology-forecast-data-lakes.pdf) and losing track of the data.